 This version of the cTrader DiNapoli Stochastic has a smoother indicator and extra logic to match the curve of the lines to identify possible price reversal with linear curve fitting.
 We also included many useful features like email, sound alerts, high and low thresholds.

 This oscillator smoothing method leads to filtering out "noise" in the price movement.
 It is used in the strategies that are oriented to a standard stochastic.
-The stronger smoothing can lead to loss of an array of signals, so it is recommended to apply any trend indicator for more efficient use of the indicator and its signals filtering.
+The stronger smoothing can lead to loss of an array of signals, so it is recommended to apply any trend indicator for more efficient use of the indicator.